kitsunyan/xdg-open-server/README.md

 ## Building and Installing

-Run `make && sudo make install` to install application.
+Run `./autogen && ./configure --prefix=/usr/local --sysconfdir=/etc && make && sudo make install` to install the application.

 The application will be started with your XDG-compliant desktop environment.